Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 26,984 people, 10,770 houses or apartments, and a median cost of homes of $190,244, New London real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, New London homes are still considered rather expensive.
+With a population of 26,984, 10,600 total housing units (homes and apartments), and a median house value of $177,786, New London real estate values are some of the lowest in Connecticut, although compared to real estate around the nation, New London homes are still considered rather expensive.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within New London differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in New London - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best New London real estate investment or home purchase decisions.

 |$773,001 - $1,030,571||0.0|